mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-07 -- Rep. Tim Walberg (R) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-07)
 ### Committees
-Tim Walberg is the #21 Democrat on the House Committee on Energy and Commerce
+Tim Walberg is the #21 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```